 collectively account for about 70% of its total revenue), the company is vulnerable to the priorities of the Pentagon and other government agencies, which have resulted in cuts in defense spending and additional troop withdrawals from the Middle East.

-In addition to acquisitions, the company enters into collaborative ventures with other businesses to develop new opportunities, especially in the area of providing full-service, rather than just products.
+In addition, the company enters into collaborative ventures with other businesses to develop new opportunities, especially in the area of providing full-service, rather than just products.
 Additionally, L-3 has been transitioning from providing individual products and components to bundled products and services, including logistics, MRO (maintenance, repair, and overall), and supply chain management.
 Its revenues from services is now neck-and-neck with that of its products, and L-3 plans to add additional services under existing programs.

 Mergers and Acquisitions

 In 2014 L-3 picked up Virginia-based Data Tactics Corporation -- a specialized provider of Big Data analytics and cloud computing products serving the US DOD -- for $57 million and renamed it L-3 Data Tactics.